rlawrenc/cosc_304/labs/lab4/assign/README.md

 - There are multiple schools in the school management system.
 A school is identified by its name and has a location.
 (1 mark)</li>

 - A teacher is identified by their teacher number and has a name.
-Each school has a single teacher as a principal, and a teacher may be the principal at only one school.
+Each school is managed by a single teacher who is the principal, and a teacher may be the principal at only one school.
 Teachers are located in schools.
 A teacher may be located in more than one school.
 A teacher located at a school has an office number and a salary paid by that school.
 (3 marks)

 - A student is identified by their student id and also has a name and gender.
 (1 mark)